National Coalition of Afghanistan: 2010 parliamentary elections

 The group ran candidates in the 2010 parliamentary election, winning more than 90 out of 249 seats in the parliament and thus becoming the main democratic opposition movement.
 As a result, it was assumed that the new parliament would introduce some checks and balances on the presidential power.
 The Coalition intends to focus on issues including the fight against corruption and reform of the Afghan electoral system.
 The current spokesman is Sayeed Agha Hossein Fazel Sangcharaki.

 Regarding the Taliban insurgency and Karzai's strategy of negotiations Dr. Abdullah stated:

 "I should say that Taliban are not fighting in order to be accommodated.
 They are fighting in order to bring the state down.
 So it's a futile exercise, and it's just misleading. ...
 There are groups that will fight to the death.
 Whether we like to talk to them or we don't like to talk to them, they will continue to fight.
 So, for them, I don't think that we have a way forward with talks or negotiations or contacts or anything as such.
 Then we have to be prepared to tackle and deal with them militarily.
 In terms of the Taliban on the ground, there are lots of possibilities and opportunities that with the help of the people in different parts of the country, we can attract them to the peace process; provided, we create a favorable environment on this side of the line."

 2014 presidential elections

 The group ran candidates in the 2014 presidential election.
 Abdullah Abdullah represented The National Coalition of Afghanistan again in these elections, and competed against Ashraf Ghani for presidency with a second-round of elections.

-National Coalition of Afghanistan
+Change of name

 In December 2011, the Coalition for Change and Hope was broadened and transformed into the National Coalition of Afghanistan supported by dozens of Afghan political parties and led by Abdullah Abdullah to challenge the government of Hamid Karzai.
 Major figures associated with the coalition include: